logisim-evolution/logisim-evolution/README.md

 As logisim-evolution is often updated, the development branch, *develop*, was created.
 The goal of this branch is to add new features/patches without affecting the release on branch master.
 Users who are willing to test new features should checkout the develop branch.
-The feedback from users is really appreciated as it makes logisim-evolution better.
+Feedback from users is really appreciated as it makes logisim-evolution better.
 Feel free to use the issue tab to report bugs and suggest features.

 ## Contributing to logisim-evolution

 If you want to contribute to logisim-evolution, this is how to do it:
-* Make a local *fork* of logisim-evolution by applying the *Fork* button.
+* Make a local *fork* of logisim-evolution by clicking the *Fork* button.
 * Fix the bugs you want to fix on your local fork.
 * Add the features you want to add on your local fork.
 * Add/modify the documentation/language support on your local fork.

 Once it is running without bugs on your local fork request a *Pull request* by:
-* Go to the *Pull request*-tab and push the button *New pull request*
+* Go to the *Pull request*-tab and click the button *New pull request*
 * Click on *compare across forks*
 * On the right hand side select your fork, for example: *head repository: BFH-ktt1/logisim-evolution*
 * On the right hand side select your branch, for example: *base: bugfixes*